 Congratulations!
 You’ve identified the top candidate from your most recent round of interviews.
 They’ve accepted your offer and are excited to start their work with their company.
-Whether you’ve always operated as a remote work environment or you’ve had to adjust to remote work as a result of the COVID-19 pandemic, it’s essential for your business to be prepared to run your employee lifecycle processes virtually.
+It’s essential for your business to be prepared to run your employee lifecycle processes virtually.
 A business’s ability to successfully implement virtual onboarding for new team members is critical to their employee brand, the employee experience and their ability to retain top talent.
 If you’ve invested time in recruiting this person, investing in a strong remote onboarding program means you will be able to keep them.

 Before we take a deeper dive into how you can make your virtual onboarding process unique to your company, you want to make sure you have the basics covered.
 Any successful onboarding program has clearly outlined learning outcomes that explain what the new employee will know at the conclusion of every phase of the onboarding process.
 You also have a working checklist to guarantee the new hire has everything they need to be successful and the employer has completed all the necessary paperwork to guarantee a smooth transition.
 This level of granularity may seem cumbersome, but it helps ensure that nothing falls through the cracks.
 Make sure all key players who will be interfacing with the new employee have a detailed schedule and understand their role in the onboarding program.
 Those employees should all have access to phone numbers of webconference information to make the process as smooth as possible.
 Onboarding and new employee integration should be treated as a priority, not an afterthought.
 Having organization leaders show up late to or completely forget meetings with your new hire can have a long-lasting and detrimental affect on an employee’s experience with your business.
 Finally, once an employer recognizes that onboarding isn’t just about an employee’s first day, but about their ongoing integration into the company, it provides the opportunity to foster a worker with a life-long commitment to the company and it’s brand.